Banner

 Not only does it maximize your visibility into cloud-based cyber threats and safety risks, it automatically notifies you when policy violations occur.
 That way, whether students are sharing too much information or discussing self-harm, you’ll have the insight you need to leap into action.

-You can also leverage Content Filter, a browser-based web filtering tool made for Google Chrome.
-More than just a way to block websites and inappropriate content, it’ll alert you when users are searching for terms you need to know about, such as suicide or school violence.
+You can also leverage Content Filter, a browser-based web filtering tool made for Google Chrome and Microsoft Edge.
+More than just a way to block malicious websites and inappropriate content, it’ll alert you when users are searching for terms you need to know about, such as suicide or school violence.
 This empowers you to raise cybersecurity awareness, protect your students, and intervene when needed.

 Category